rfatolahzade/ParseChart/README.md

 # call from values to configmap and secret then to env
-Our values.yaml file changed to:
+Our values.yaml file has been changed to:
 ```bash
 server:
  appId: 'MyParseApp'